How to submit your abstract?

 1. Abstract Title Character Limit: 250 characters which EXCLUDES spaces.

-2. Abstract Body Character Limit: 2,750 characters which EXCLUDES the title, names of authors/coauthors, authors’ affiliations, spacing and disclosures.
+2. Abstract Body Character Limit: 250 words which EXCLUDES the title, names of authors/coauthors, authors’ affiliations, spacing and disclosures.

 3. Abstract Image, Table and/or Graphic Upload Limit: There is a limit total of 3 images, table and/or graphic uploads per submission.
 Each uploaded table and/or graphic will decrease the character count by 250 characters from the total limit allowed.